14 Best Things to Do in Danbury (CT)

 Danbury Ice Arena

-Open every day of the week, Danbury Ice Arena has a mix of public sessions, adult open hockey and open free style at its two rinks from 07:00 until 24:00.
 The facility dates back to 1999 and was given a big expansion in 2004.
 Every week there are special classes to help you brush up on your skating or puck-handling skills, as well as youth leagues for kids.

 Over the last 20 years a succession of professional teams has taken up residence at this 3,000-capacity venue.

-The Danbury Whalers, once of the NHL when they were based in Hartford, played five seasons here until 2015.
-The current tenants are the Danbury Hat Tricks, taking their name from the city’s hat-making heritage, and playing in the Federal Hockey League against other franchises based in the East.
+When I went to press the current tenants were the Danbury Hat Tricks, taking their name from the city’s hat-making heritage.
+They play in the Federal Prospects Hockey League against other franchises based in the East.

 14. Squantz Pond State Park